codetunez/mock-devices/README.md

 ## Features
 - Host up to 1,000 mock devices
 - DPS single or group enrollment support
-- SaS or Connection String support (72 hour SaS expiry)
+- SaS or Connection String support
 - Bulk/Clone/Templated device create operations
 - Auto Gen DTDL Complex Types; Objects/Maps/Arrays with random values from a DCM
 - Simulated versions of common device operations such as Reboot, Shutdown, Firmware and sensors like battery, heaters, fans